 HOW TO PLAN A PHONICS LESSON FOR YOUR CLASS

 The detail and delivery of your phonics lessons will depend greatly on the specific situation of your students.
-However, there are some general points that it’ll be helpful to consider when planning a phonics lesson for your class.
+However, some general points will be helpful to consider when planning a phonics lesson for your class.

 ● Keep Phonics Lessons Short and Sweet